Vadkon07/Vadkon07/README.md

 I would like to buy a better laptop (probably used Lenovo) for my coding hobbie, maybe something with a Intel Core i5 2-3 gen processor and 8GB of RAM, but for now I don't have enough money for it.

+/// What I use fo my coding (let's say my coding EDC) \\\

+Devices:

+1. Samsung Galaxy M32 with USB cable (as a hotspot for my laptop).
+2. Acer Aspire 5250.

+Apps:

+Text editor: only vim
+IDE: Linux with his terminal
+Additional: tmux, git, firefox

 /// My coding skills \\\